-(b) The aggregate of misstatements accumulated during the engagement approaches materiality determined in accordance with paragraphs 19–21 of this ISAE.
+(b) The aggregate of misstatements accumulated during the engagement approaches materiality determined in accordance with paragraphs 20–22 of this ISAE.

-50. If, at the practitioner’s request, the entity has examined a type of emission or disclosure and corrected misstatements that were detected, the practitioner shall perform additional procedures with respect to the work performed by the entity to determine whether material misstatements remain.
+52. If, at the practitioner’s request, the entity has examined a type of emission or disclosure and corrected misstatements that were detected, the practitioner shall perform procedures with respect to the work performed by the entity to determine whether material misstatements remain.

 Communication and Correction of Misstatements